pink-huff/hunter/README.md

 - `/traceroute`: Performs a traceroute to an IP address.
 - `/iptoasn`: Peforms IP asn
 - `/ipgeo`: Uses third party API for IP to geo
+- `/ipping`: Pings ip address
+- `/iptorrent`: Checks if IP has been cpatured in torrent tracker

 ### Shodan-Related Endpoints